 Rabbi Brody's first book, "Pi Habe'er", is a Hebrew-language contemporary commentary of Torah based largely on the teachings of Rebbe Nachman of Breslev.
 The book has been widely acclaimed, and has received the approbations of Rishon Le'Tzion Rabbi Ovadiah Yosef, the Bes Din of the Eda Haredis in Jerusalem, Rabbi Eliezer Berland, and others.
 His second book, "Nafshi Tidom", also in Hebrew, is a unique guide to coping with verbal abuse, embarrassment and insult.

 Brody's third book - his first in English - is "The Trail to Tranquility," a highly acclaimed self-help guide to overcoming anger and attaining inner peace.
+His newest release is Six Days to the Top, a life-changing motivational and inspirational book that helps people expand their personal horizons and maximize potential.

 Other Brody books include the English-language "Chassidic Pearls" collection of original parables on the weekly Torah portion, a delightful children's book, "The Worry Worm," beautifully illustrated by Rebecca Shapiro, and Lazer Beams, an exquisite collection of his best quotations edited, illustrated and compiled by Rivka Levy.

 Rabbi Lazer Brody is also a musician and composer.
 His first music CD, "Calming Waters", is an exquisite collection of relaxation and meditative music played on his native flutes.
 His second CD, Judean Dream, recorded together with Guy Tzvi Mintz, is a flute and guitar collection of original Land of Israel melodies.
+His third CD, Whispering Soul, is a soul-soothing assortment of original Brody melodies played on native Land of Israel flutes.

 "Lazer Beams," Rabbi Brody's award-winning daily web journal, has been instrumental in helping tens of thousands of people around the globe find joy and fulfillment in their lives.